rodneyknaap/ATX-286AT-V3E-mainboard/README.md

 If a new System controller quartus design is created in the future, the pins currently left assigned and not actively driving other logic outside the System controller may then also be left unused in order to hopefully free up more logic capacity for the System control design.

 # Regarding the component list
 I assembled a BOM file and added a few manual comments.
 So in the schematic some values etc may differ but the BOM PDF is more elaborate.
 In the ATX circuits which operate on 5V standby I have tested the TTL ICs with HC types.
 So this simplifies the partslist for the 74HC04 for the oscillators also to be used for the power circuits.
-Also remember to check the PCB for the definitive footprint shapes if unclear.
+Also remember to check the PCB for the definitive footprint shapes whether these fit what you are ordering if unclear.
+(may 16th, 2026) A few capacitors are changed for stability reasons following the debug process, check the updated component list V002.
+In addition the USB mouse connector should be a type "A", check the footprint shape on the board to ensure your connector will fit.

 # Status of the project
-The REV3E project PCB layout gerber files are released here.
+The REV3E project PCB layout gerber files are released.
 The first build is finished and debugging is completed.
 I have ran tests which will continue however these now all show indications of full stability.
-The stable verified release version is release 002.
+The stable verified CPLD release version is release 002.
-This release has been tested for hours without issues.
+This release has been tested for hours of continued test operation without issues using a variation of tests.
-Check the updated component list, and possibly the Cirrus Logic VGA card needs to be installed in J6 which may improve the operation with RealDOOM.
+Check the updated component list, and possibly a recommendation that the Cirrus Logic VGA card needs to be installed in J6 which may improve the operation with RealDOOM.

 Special thanks go out to Edzard on the VCF forum who has kindly offered to support the project and send me a manufactured REV3E board from his own PCB order from JLCPCB.
 Thank you Edzard!
 So I was happy to accept his offer which enabled me to build an improved version of the REV3E design where we now are able to include a few really useful additional design features which came to mind while building and using the REV3D system.
 The most notable one being that the SRAMs are now populated on the mainboard itself, and the unused 16 bit mode ROM footprints are removed.
 So a few other areas have been slightly shifted to make more space for the SRAMs.